 New waste cell at Buttonderry

 Despite the 45% of waste currently being diverted to reuse and recycling, around 110,000 tonnes of waste still ends up in landfill each year.
 Costing over $9 million, the new cell is essentially a very large hole in the ground fitted with industry best practice base and side wall liners to minimise any future environmental risks.
-The new cell will be 40,000 square metres at the base (around the size of 6 football fields) and hold 1.1 million cubic metres of waste (or approx. 440 Olympic sized swimming pools).
-At current rates, the cell will be full in seven years and then a new cell constructed.
+The new cell is 40,000 square metres at the base (around the size of 6 football fields) and holds 1.1 million cubic metres of waste (or approx. 440 Olympic sized swimming pools).
+At current rates, the cell will be full in eight to ten years and then a new cell constructed.

-Approved by the NSW Environment Protection Authority, the cell is being constructed by local contractor, Robson Civil Projects P/L with works due to be completed by November 2014.
+Approved by the NSW Environment Protection Authority, the cell was constructed by local contractor, Robson Civil Projects P/L with works completed in May 2015.